 Sanna Laukkanen

-Sanna Laukkanen works at Measurlabs as an organic materials testing expert, focusing mainly on fibers and textiles.
-Sanna majored in fiber and polymer engineering at Aalto University and holds an MSc (tech.) in chemical engineering.
+Sanna Laukkanen works at Measurlabs as a testing expert with a main focus on biomass, textiles, and fiber-based materials.
+Sanna majored in fiber and polymer engineering at Aalto University and holds an MSc (Tech.) in chemical engineering.
 She wrote her master’s thesis on additives used to optimize kraft-lignin pelletizing and pellet performance.

 Sanna’s latest articles in our blog